UPDATE: Another photo of Bessie.

 Bessie photos: 1980 Glomerata; Poster: @SuiteAuburn; bottom photo: The Plainsman.

-If you’d like to help TWER keep the lights on and the obsession with Auburn lore unhealthy, please consider making a small donation.
+If you’d like to help TWER keep the lights on and the obsession with Auburn lore unhealthy, you totally buy some good, cheap Auburn stickers.
+They’re great.

 * One of the Wiggles is an Auburn fan